 However, screen time restrictions are just one aspect of safe digital parenting.

 Our major concern is accidental exposure to porn because our young children are using our tech.
-How can we be the best protectors and guides to our children?
+How can we protect kids online?

 First, start natural conversations.